Count Sensenderfer

-John Phillips Jenkins "Count" Sensenderfer (December 28, 1847 – May 3, 1903) was a professional baseball player who played for the Philadelphia Athletics from 1866 to 1874.
+John Phillips Jenkins "Count" Sensenderfer (December 28, 1847 – May 3, 1903) was an American professional baseball player who played for the Philadelphia Athletics from 1866 to 1874.

 Early life

 John Phillip Jenkins Sensenderfer was born on December 28, 1847, in Philadelphia, Pennsylvania, to James, a carpenter, and his wife Mary.
 Initially, he grew up in the Spring Garden neighborhood of Philadelphia, but later moved to different parts of the city.
 He had at least three brothers (George, William, James), and two sisters (Mary and Hannah).

 Career

 Sensenderfer joined the Athletic club at the age of eighteen in 1866, and "The Count" (he got the nickname from his moustache and aristocratic air) quickly became of the top players in the country.
 Originally playing second base before moving to center field, Count was one of the first players to score two hundred runs in a season, for the championship Philadelphia team of 1868.
 The following year, Athletic turned professional; in 1871 the club helped form the National Association of Professional Base Ball Players, baseball's first all-professional league.

 It was in 1871 that Sensenderfer (still a solid hitter with a .323 average) began to be plagued by a series of injuries; he was unable to play in the championship contest played October 30 in Brooklyn.
 (Right fielder George Bechtel took Count's place in center, while Nate Berkenstock, a 40-year-old amateur retired from Athletic for five years, played right; it was his only big-league appearance.)
 Athletic defeated Chicago, 4-1, clinching the title.

 Sensenderfer's injuries kept him out of all but one game in 1872; he returned as the club's regular center fielder in 1873 but his average slipped to .279.
 He played five more games for Athletic in 1874 before retiring.